Listen to this article

-The FT is offering two Marjorie Deane internships for 2016, supported by the Marjorie Deane Foundation.
-The foundation’s purpose is: “To advance the education of the public in financial and monetary theory and institutions and financial journalism in particular by the provision of work experience for students and young people at suitable organisations, and the provision of financial support during such work experience.”
+The foundation’s stated purpose is: “To advance the education of the public in financial and monetary theory and institutions and financial journalism in particular by the provision of work experience for students and young people at suitable organisations, and the provision of financial support during such work experience.”

 Applications should be sent to firstname.lastname@example.org by 14 July 2019.

-Andrew Bowman 2012
+Andrew Bowman (2012)

 “The programme is a fantastic opportunity to learn about financial journalism through hands-on experience.
 It provides a good grounding in reporting on companies and markets, but you’re also encouraged to branch off and pursue your own story ideas.
 I wrote on topics ranging from sovereign debt in sub-Saharan Africa to British dairy farmers.
 Help and advice is always close at hand from some of the best editors and journalists in the trade”.

-David Keohane 2011
+David Keohane (2011)

 “Joining the FT on the Marjorie Deane programme was a wonderful experience.
-Within weeks of arriving in London I found myself reporting on emerging markets for the beyondbrics blog -- interviewing reserve managers, CEOs, bankers and, very publicly, a Russian politician who had even less English that I had Russian — before eventually moving to the markets team to cover UK equities.
+Within weeks of arriving in London I found myself reporting on emerging markets for the beyondbrics blog — interviewing reserve managers, CEOs, bankers and, very publicly, a Russian politician who had even less English that I had Russian — before eventually moving to the markets team to cover UK equities.
 It was the best possible start to a career in journalism and I would recommend it to anybody”.

-Henry Mance 2010
+Henry Mance (2010)

 “The award was a great opportunity to learn and contribute.
 I was posted to the beyondbrics blog, covering the rise of emerging markets, from Indian billionaires to Chinese school children.